 Tier 1 Regional Prototype

 Our next phase will be the launch of a “Tier 1” regional prototype in Greater Louisville.
 The site-specific work in Greater Louisville will focus on three key tasks.
 The first critical step is to identify groups of employers willing to actively experiment using identified “best in class” products to come up with better methodologies to build the basic employability skills of prospective and incumbent workers for targeted industries.
 Kentuckiana Works already has two such industry groups of employers that will be optimal to implement the prototype.
-The first group is the Advanced Manufacturing Partnership….
-It represents 000 employers and….
-A second group is in healthcare, called the ….
+The first group is the Manufacturing Advisory Group which represents over 100 manufacturers from across the region, meets monthly and guides numerous workforce initiatives designed to produce more qualified manufacturing workers.
+The second group is the Health Careers Collaborative of Greater Louisville which represents __ hospital, long-term care and related employers across the region and is focused on building a robust pipeline of workers interested in health careers.
+By the time of implementation of the fast-prototype pilot, KentuckianaWorks will also have a number of hotels that may also be interested in pursuing this work as an industry sector group.

 The second task is to launch the pilot with these groups of willing employers.
 As the key regional intermediary, KentuckianaWorks will work with its partners and the employer groups to use the products and methodologies identified in the research phase to build basic employability skills in job candidates and, where possible, among incumbent workers.
 For qualified candidates, employers will hire them and commit to share results and learnings with KentuckianaWorks and the project team.